discretize/discretize-guides/fractals/shattered-observatory/index.md

 </GridItem>
 <GridItem sm="9">
 ### Tactic
-The key to the fight is fast crowd control, as breaking Skorvald's defiance bar prevents most of the mechanics.
+The key to the fight is fast crowd control, as breaking Skorvald's Defiance bar prevents most of the mechanics.
 Immediately break it at the start and bring him down to 66% health.

 At 66% and 33%, Skorvald becomes immune to damage and the party has to kill four _Elite Flux Anomalies_ to proceed.
 They spawn on the islands in the Southwest, Southeast, Northeast and Northwest and have to be killed subsequently in that order - the party can use air turbulences to travel between the islands.
 The Anomalies dont have much health (170.244 HP) but knock players back with shockwaves.
 Pay attention to the animations and position yourself between Anomaly and wall.

-It is worth placing a <Item id="78978"/> portal on the main platform and opening it immediately when you reach the 4th Anomaly to deal more damage to Skorvald before he continues his attacks, especially at 33%. **_Do not take the portal back to the boss before the add has landed its first jump.
-Otherwise it will jump out of all the damage zones and not die in time for your nuke._**
+It is worth placing a <Item id="78978"/> portal on the main platform and opening it immediately when you reach the 4th _Elite Flux Anomaly_ to deal more damage to Skorvald before he continues his attacks, especially at 33%. **_Do not take the portal back to the boss before the add has landed its first jump.
+Otherwise it will leap out of all the damage zones and not die in time for your nuke._**

 Below 33% health, Skorvald goes berserk and starts his rotating _Solar Cyclone_ attack.
 Keep your <Boon name="stability"/> skills for this part.
-Practice the safe spots and keep the _Solar Blooms_ away from the party, a Druid is the perfect candidate for this job with staff auto-attack but be ready to dodge if it explodes in party range.
+Practice the safe spots and keep the _Solar Blooms_ away from the party, a <Specialization name="Druid"/> is the perfect candidate for this job with staff auto-attack but be ready to dodge if it explodes in party range.

-After about 30 seconds, Skorvald starts a huge laser beam attack (_Beaming Smile_) and regains his defiance bar, if he is not dead yet break the bar and finish him.
+After about 30 seconds, Skorvald starts a huge laser beam attack (_Beaming Smile_) and regains his Defiance bar, if he is not dead yet break the bar and finish him.
 </GridItem>
 </Grid>

 <Tabs>
 <Tab specialization="chronomancer">
 **DISCLAIMER** <br/>
-Chrono is not easy for a beginner, so it'll take some time for you to learn this properly.
+<Specialization name="chronomancer"/> is not easy for a beginner, so it'll take some time for you to learn this properly.
 *I believe in you.*

-For these pug strategies I will always assume that this is the composition you'll be running: <Specialization name="chronomancer"/>, <Specialization name="Warrior"/>, <Specialization name="weaver"/>, <Specialization name="weaver"/>, <Specialization name="Holosmith"/>/<Specialization name="Dragonhunter"/>/<Specialization name="Soulbeast"/>
+For these PUG strategies I will always assume that this is the composition you'll be running: <Specialization name="chronomancer"/>, <Specialization name="Warrior"/>, <Specialization name="weaver"/>, <Specialization name="weaver"/>, <Specialization name="Holosmith"/>/<Specialization name="Dragonhunter"/>/<Specialization name="Soulbeast"/>

-Since triple weaver is extremely hard to pull off in a group that is not organized due to the lack of CC, a <Specialization name="Dragonhunter"/>/<Specialization name="Holosmith"/>/Power<Specialization name="Soulbeast"/> helps shorten the CC gap and brings vulnerability to the fights.
+Since triple <Specialization name="weaver"/> is extremely hard to pull off in a group that is not organized due to the lack of crowd control, a <Specialization name="Dragonhunter"/>/<Specialization name="Holosmith"/>/Power<Specialization name="Soulbeast"/> helps shorten the crowd control gap and brings <Condition name="vulnerability"/> to the fights.

-<Specialization name="Druid"/> is bad, it does not do enough crowd control, it does no dps and post nerf spirits are subpar aka not worth using over another dps class.
+<Specialization name="Druid"/> is bad, it does not do enough crowd control, it does almost no damage and post nerf spirits are subpar aka not worth using over another DPS profession.

-The common misconception is that if you run with a druid no one in the group will ever die thanks to the heals, while this might be true in some cases, we've found that if the boss dies faster, it's far less likely that your group will wipe.
+The common misconception is that if you run with a <Specialization name="Druid"/> no one in the group will ever die thanks to the heals, while this might be true in some cases, we've found that if the boss dies faster, it's far less likely that your group will wipe.
-Keep in mind that this has nothing to do with elitism or tryharding, most bosses become very hard to kill if you waste time, look at Arkk for example, at 30% after the triple beam attack, if the boss isn't dead by then it'll start spawning 3/4 mechanics at the same time that are hard to deal with if you're not experienced.
+Keep in mind that this has nothing to do with elitism or try-hard, most bosses become very hard to kill if you waste time, look at Arkk for example, at 30% after the triple beam attack, if Arkk isn't dead by then he'll start spawning 3/4 mechanics at the same time that are hard to deal with if you're not experienced.

-In this guide I am also going to assume that you're running the proper gear/food and that your chronomancer basics are solid, with an emphasis on not wasting your concentration proc when swapping weapons.
+In this guide I am also going to assume that you're running the proper gear/food and that your <Specialization name="Chronomancer"/> basics are solid, with an emphasis on not wasting your concentration proc when swapping weapons.

-**Pug Version**
+**PUG Version**

 Build: Chaos <br/>
 Weapons: Sword – Shield / Pistol <br/>
 Skills: <Skill id="21750"/>, <Skill id="10377"/>

-Since pugs are notoriously bad at using crowd control, you'll be opening this fight with this sequence:
+Since PUGs are notoriously bad at using crowd control, you'll be opening this fight with this sequence:

 <Skill id="30643"/> (MID <Skill id="29830"/>)> <Skill id="10287"/> -> <Skill id="10377"/> -> <Skill id="29830"/> END -> <Skill id="30643"/>+<Skill id="10287"/>-> SWAP -><Skill id="10229"/> <br/>
-and then Signet + wells without casting a phantasm, since you'll be using that on the first island along with a distort (<Skill id="10192"/>) to share <Boon name="Aegis"/> and prevent getting hit by the stomp attack from the first Elite Flux Anomaly.
+and then Signet + wells without casting a phantasm, since you'll be using that on the first island along with a distort (<Skill id="10192"/>) to share <Boon name="Aegis"/> and prevent getting hit by the stomp attack from the first _Elite Flux Anomaly_.

 **66%**